 Life comes at you fast with IntelliJ IDEA.
 This week, the Release Candidate for IntelliJ IDEA 2019.1 is available for download.
 Try out the newest build before the GA is out soon!
 Let’s take a look!

-Every Monday we take a step back and look at all the cool stuff that went down during the previous week.
-Last week was a chill yet interesting one with some new beta releases and updates.
-From IntelliJ IDEA 2018 progress report to the Android P Beta 3 becoming available for devs, the tech world never rests!
+Every Monday, we take a step back and look at all the cool stuff that went down during the previous week.
+Last week, we had news coming from all direction with some announcements *cough* Quarkus *cough* stealing the spotlight!

 Java makes the world go round!
 So we couldn’t miss out on the opportunity to take a look at the 2018 Java Magazine Survey featuring the responses of 10,500 developers.
 Let’s dig in!